gaepdit/e-Sample-Entry-CSV/docs/index.md

 - ★ **Sample Collection Date** *(required)* - The date the sample was collected.
 Must be no later than the current date.

-- **Sample Collection Time** - The time the sample was collected at the sample site.
+- ★ **Sample Collection Time** *(required)* - The time the sample was collected at the sample site.
 Be exact.

     Must be entered as a time.
-For example, you can type "1 pm" or "1:00 pm" or "13:00".
+For example, you can type "13:00" or "1 pm" or "1:00 pm".

 - ★ **Sampling Point ID** *(required)* - Identifier for the sample station/location within the Water System Facility from which the sample is drawn.
 Must not be longer than 12 characters.